-Employees are entitled to supplemental sick leave during a public health emergency and for up to four weeks after the public health emergency has ended as outlined below:
+Employees are entitled to supplemental sick leave during a public health emergency2 and for up to four weeks after the public health emergency has ended as outlined below:

-- Full-time employees who work 40 or more hours a week are entitled to an additional 80 hours of paid sick leave. - Employees who work less than 40 hours are entitled to the greater of the amount of time the employee is scheduled to work in a 14-day period or the time the employee actually works on average in a 14-day period in additional paid sick leave.
+- Full-time employees who work 40 or more hours a week are entitled to an additional 80 hours of paid sick leave. - Employees who work less than 40 hours are entitled to the greater of the amount of time the employee is scheduled to work in a 14-day period or the time the employee actually works on average in a 14-day period in additional paid sick leave. - The Town may count an employee's unused accrued sick leave toward public health emergency supplemental leave. - Employees are only eligible for paid supplemental public health emergency in the above amounts once during the entirety of the public health emergency even if the public health emergency is amended, extended, reinstated, or prolonged.